TanHongGuan/minipay/README.md

+ACTIVE PROJECT
-A mini-pay e-wallet application on web.
+- mini-pay e-wallet application on web.
 Able to exchange currency using exchange rates obtained via API.
 Top Up balance, transfer balance, and check cash flow.
+To explore further interest in Javascript, and different types of layout